 My kids make dinner every Wednesday night and if I allowed them to, they would make this Tater Tot Casserole every single Wednesday.
 Although, since we are Minnesotans, I should really re-title it Tater Tot Hotdish.
 No casseroles up north apparently and I still find that weird.
 It took me years of living here in the land of 10,000 lakes to figure out what the heck a hotdish was!

 We usually make this simple dish in my favorite, gorgeous red casserole pan but decided to use my normal Pyrex baking dish since you could see all the yummy layers of cheesy goodness through the sides.
-This picture was taken before my kids picked off all the crispy tater tots off the top, which drives me nuts.
+If you want to grab your own gorgeous pan, just click on the picture above to get one delivered right to your front door!

 Tatertot Casserole is always an easy dinner recipe idea and super kid friendly with those crispy potatoes all over the top!